benlawraus/pyDALAnvilWorks/README.rst

 ------------
 To allow you to:
     * Use any database while testing your `anvil.works <https://anvil.works>`_ app.
     * Create and run tests using pytest.
-These tests would be for client_side forms, as well as server_side python.
+These tests would be for the python in client_side forms, as well as server_side python.
+No testing of javascript UI can be done here.
     * Most importantly: use **PyCharm** more with auto-complete on forms.

 How is it done?